 - Don’t be on the “naughty” list!
 Teach your children to stop sucking on their thumbs, as this can interfere with how their permanent teeth grow.

 - Kick off 2020 right: Make dental hygiene goals for the upcoming year, whether that includes twice-yearly dental checkups/cleanings for your kids, letting go of their pacifier or baby bottle by the appropriate age, or curbing their sweet tooth.

-Schedule Your Child’s Dental Checkup with Adventure Dental
+Schedule Your Child’s Dental Checkup with Adventure Dental and Orthodontics